changeworld/mixed-reality/mixed-reality-docs/mr-dev-docs/design/shared-experiences-in-mixed-reality.md

 ## Shared static holograms (no interactions)

-Leverage [Azure Spatial Anchors](/azure/spatial-anchors/) in your app.
 Enabling and sharing spatial anchors across devices allows you to create an application where users see holograms in the same place at the same time.
 Additional syncing across devices is needed to enable users to interact with holograms and see movements or state updates of holograms.

 ## Share first person perspective